 How ALYST Is Redefining the Role of Sober Companions

-The team at ALYST is refreshing more than just our name—we’re also redefining what you should expect from sober companions.
+ALYST redefines what to expect from a sober companion.
 That’s one of the key reasons we call them CRAs, but it’s not just in the name.
 Our CRAs are establishing the new norm for the rest of the industry to follow.
-When you’re ready, find out if you’re a good fit for our program or learn more about what else sets our approach apart.
+When you’re ready, find out if you’re a good fit for our program or learn more about what sets our approach apart.